Frugghi/SwiftSH/README.md

 package does not seem active.

-While Carthage, Pods and other platforms were originally supported, I have not attempted to update those, and instead I am moving to use XCFrameworks.
+While Carthage, Pods and other platforms were originally supported, I have not attempted to update those, I have now moved to SwiftPM for it, which solved various issues for me.

+Additionally, this add a callback-based authentication system, that you can now use for authenticating using the secure enclave.

 # Original Readme